 What We Liked About It: OXO Good Grips Can Opener doesn’t require the countertop space most electric models do, so you can easily store this in your kitchen drawer and forgot about it till you need to open a can.
 This means you don’t have to worry about it matching your kitchen decor since it won’t be sitting on your countertop, which gave us a huge sigh of relief.

 The Sokos Electric is a portable version of electric openers that runs on AA batteries, so you don’t need your hands to operate this device!
-You don’t have to settle for less with this device since you have the portable nature associated with standard openers with the convenience associated to electric can openers in one hassle free kitchen appliance.
+You don’t have to settle for less with this device since you have the portable nature associated with standard openers with the convenience associated with the electric can openers in one hassle-free kitchen appliance.

 After one full rotation of the Sokos, which conveniently comes with a built-in magnet, will safely remove the lid, so can opening truly becomes a hands-free process.